Dubai Safari Park opened its doors for the 2022-2023 Season on September 27, 2022.

-After a ‘soft’ grand opening on December 12, 2017, Dubai’s newest wildlife sanctuary has officially opened its doors.
-A project initiated to replace Jumeirah Zoo, the Dubai Safari Park is a much larger and diverse reserve.
-Sprawling over a massive 119 hectares, the park gives visitors and residents the rare chance to get up close and personal with hundreds of exotic animals.
+A project initiated to replace Jumeirah Zoo, the Dubai Safari Park is a diverse reserve sprawling over a massive 119 hectares.
+The park gives visitors the rare chance to get up close and personal with hundreds of exotic animals.

 Currently, the park is home to 2,500 animals, covering 250 different species.
 Lions, tigers, gazelles, hippos, buffalo, hyena, flamingos, gorillas, chimpanzees, reptiles, and plenty more, the park strives to replicate various natural habitats found across the globe.
 WIth elephants, zebra, cheetahs and more still yet to arrive, the park plans to increase its number to over 5,000 animals by 2020, with 350 species including endangered animals.

 Transport yourself to the African Savannah, wonder through the jungles of Asia, venture through the Arabian Desert and much more - Dubai Safari Park is your ticket to the wild!
 With this ultimate guide, discover all the major attractions, find all your practical information, and learn where to score discounted Dubai Safari Park tickets so that you can make the most of your experience.

 Dubai Safari Park In A Nutshell

 Know Before You Go

 Best time to visit - Early opening hours or late evenings

 Closest Bus Stop - Al Warsan 1, Eppco 2

 Open every day from 9 am to 5 pm